 During an appeal process international students, with an active Confirmation of Enrolment (COE), should continue to attend classes and maintain their enrolment and course progress.

-In most instances, students will have 20 days to appeal a decision from the International Unit.
-For example, they will have 20 days to appeal after receiving an Intention to Report (to the Department of Home Affairs) for Unsatisfactory Course Progress.
+In most instances, students will have 20 working days to appeal a decision from the International Unit.
+For example, they will have 20 working days to appeal after receiving an Intention to Report (to the Department of Home Affairs) for Unsatisfactory Course Progress.

 Should the student not be happy about the results of the internal TAFE SA appeal they have the option to then appeal to an external body.